evfro/hybridsvd/README.md

 **NOTE:** Only Linux environment is supported.
 The code has been tested on Ubuntu 14.04.

 In order to run the code in this repository you firstly need to install the following software:
-1. Python 2.7 (Python 3 is not supported)
+1. Python 2.7 (Python 3 is not supported).
   1.1 `Pandas`, `Numpy`, `Scipy`, `Matplotlib`, `Jupyter` and `Numba` packages (see instructions below).
-2. [`Suitesparse`](http://faculty.cse.tamu.edu/davis/suitesparse.html) (provides CHOLMOD functionality to compute sparse Cholesky decomposition)
+2. [`Suitesparse`](http://faculty.cse.tamu.edu/davis/suitesparse.html) (provides CHOLMOD functionality to compute sparse Cholesky decomposition).
-3. [`Scikit-sparse`](https://github.com/scikit-sparse/scikit-sparse) package which conveniently wraps suitesparse (provided in the repository)
+3. [`Scikit-sparse`](https://github.com/scikit-sparse/scikit-sparse) package which conveniently wraps suitesparse (provided in the repository).
-4. Special version of [`Polara`](https://github.com/evfro/polara) framework, used to conduct all experiments (provided in the repository)
+4. Special version of [`Polara`](https://github.com/evfro/polara) framework, used to conduct all experiments (provided in the repository).
 5. [`GraphLab Create`](https://turi.com/download/install-graphlab-create.html) to run Factorization Machines.
+This step can be skipped if you only want to test SVD-based models.

 ### Python
 The easiest (and recommended) way to get python and all required packages at once is to use the latest [Anaconda distribution](https://www.continuum.io/downloads).